Health Technology Building (HT), Room 120

 NRS 110.
 Foundations of Nursing- Health Promotion.
 9 Credits.

-This course introduces the learner to framework of the OCNE curriculum.
+This course introduces the learner to the framework of the OCNE curriculum.
 The emphasis on health promotion across the life span includes learning about self-health as well as client health practices.
-To support self and client health practices, students learn to access research evidence about healthy lifestyle patterns and risk factors for disease/ illness, apply growth and development theory, interview clients in a culturally sensitive manner, work as members of a multidisciplinary team giving and receiving feedback about performance, and use reflective thinking about their practice as nursing students.
+To support self and client health practices, students learn to access research evidence about healthy lifestyle patterns and risk factors for disease/illness, apply growth and development theory, interview clients in a culturally sensitive manner, work as members of a multidisciplinary team giving and receiving feedback about performance, and use reflective thinking about their practice as nursing students.
 Populations studied in the course include children, adults, older adults and the family experiencing a normal pregnancy.
 Includes classroom and clinical learning experiences.
+The clinical portion of the course includes practice with therapeutic communication skills and selected core nursing skills identified in the OCNE Core Nursing Skills document.
 Prerequisite: Admission to the Nursing Program.

 NRS 111.
 Foundations of Nursing in Chronic Illness I. 6 Credits.